 - A home reversion plan: where all or part of the property is sold to a home reversion company but you retain a right to live there.

-With this time of scheme, you’re loaned a lump sum (or can draw down smaller sums as and when you need it) against the value of your home.
+With this type of scheme, you’re loaned a lump sum (or can draw down smaller sums as and when you need it) against the value of your home.

 The older you are and the greater the value of your property, the larger the cash sum that can be released.
 For example, if you’re 65 years old, you might be able to borrow up to 25% of your home’s value, whereas if you’re 80 years old, you might be able to borrow up to 40%.